royalexis/bls_cuda/README.md

 ## Acknowledgments
 Thank you to Canada Research Chairs, NSERC Discovery, Digital Alliance Canada, Calcul Quebec, FRQNT for their contributions and support.

+This code was initially developed during the Bishop's University Winter Reading Week, making good use of profession development resources.

 ## Change Log
 2025/03/08 : Initial Update